Truck Accident FAQ

 - Physical therapy

 For example, if you have a permanent disability due to your truck accident, you might have to modify your home to accommodate a wheelchair or other medical equipment.
-All of these things can add up.
+All of these things can add up and result in a lifetime of losses and expenses.
 And if you didn't cause your crash, you shouldn't have to pay for them.
 That's why you need to contact our law firm as soon as possible.
 We can fight for the money you rightfully deserve.
 We take a measured but aggressive approach, and every case is different.

 Yes.
 This is the secret many trucking companies and insurance companies don't want people to know.
 If you believe you deserve more money for your truck accident, you can ask for more money and negotiate for additional compensation.
 But doing so can be very difficult.
 You need a strong advocate in your corner.
 That's why we want to work with you.
 We know how the legal system works, what tactics are effective and how to negotiate for the maximum compensation.

 That depends on whether the trucking company is willing to be reasonable.
 Sometimes, filing a lawsuit is the best way to obtain the money you deserve after a truck accident.
+It will also require access to many items that the company does not have to turn over during a negotiation about its record for safety and compliance with the trucking regulations.
 But many other legal options also exist.
 That's why it's important to meet with us as soon as possible.
 We can help you review all the legal options available to you, including filing a lawsuit against the trucking company or its insurance provider.
 That way, you can make an informed decision based on all the information available to you.

 Yes.
 If you take your case to court and your lawsuit is not successful, other legal options still exist.
 And one of those options is filing an appeal.
-Appeals are not appropriate in every case.
-Success depends on whether the court made an error.
+Appeals are not appropriate in every case and generally very difficult because one must show that the judge committed a serious error as to evidence or some other ruling which impacted the case, but in some cases, they can be your final opportunity for justice.
 Attorney Stuart L. Plotnick has years of experience filing appeals on behalf of accident victims.
 He knows how the legal system works, what deadlines need to be met and all the other steps that need to be taken to build a strong, successful legal case.

 After a truck accident, you often only have one opportunity for justice.
-If you don't demand the maximum compensation for your crash, you might end up having to pay for your truck accident out of your own pocket - even if you did nothing to cause your crash.
+If you don't demand the maximum compensation for your crash, you might end up having to pay for your injuries and other losses from the truck accident out of your own pocket – even if you did nothing to cause your crash.
 That's not right.
 That's why it's critical that you contact the Law Offices of Stuart L. Plotnick, LLC right away.
-A former insurance company lawyer, Attorney Plotnick has decades of experience building strong legal cases designed to win.
+A former insurance company lawyer who defended trucking companies, Attorney Plotnick has decades of experience building strong legal cases designed to win.
 There's no substitute for such knowledge.
 You have to put in the hours and do the work that needs to be done to be successful.
-And that's exactly what Stuart L. Plotnick does every single day - he fights for the rights of accident victims just like you.
+And that's exactly what Stuart L. Plotnick does every single day – he fights for the rights of accident victims just like you.

 If you are seeking compensation for injury or loss associated with a truck accident, you need the help of an experienced Maryland personal injury attorney to handle your case.
 Stuart L. Plotnick has handled truck accident cases from both sides, as an insurance and trucking company defense attorney, and on behalf of injured victims.
 He understands the strategies trucking companies use to deny liability in truck accidents, and now uses the insight he has gained from his wide range of experience to build powerful cases for injured victims of truck accidents.